dtolnay/serde-yaml/README.md

 [![Rust Documentation](https://img.shields.io/badge/api-rustdoc-blue.svg)](https://docs.rs/serde_yaml)

 This crate is a Rust library for using the [Serde](https://github.com/serde-rs/serde) serialization framework with data in [YAML](http://yaml.org) file format.

 This library does not reimplement a YAML parser; it uses [yaml-rust](https://github.com/chyh1990/yaml-rust) which is a pure Rust YAML 1.2 implementation.
+Be aware that yaml-rust bears the following scary disclaimer:

+> *This library is NOT ready for parsing arbitrary user input from untrusted
+> source.*

 ## Dependency